Dems fear never-ending Clinton-Sanders feud could damage party in 2020: ‘They need to stop’

 The war of words is worrying some longtime Sanders supporters in New Hampshire, where the senator’s crushing victory over Clinton in the February 2016 primary launched him into the bloody battle with the eventual nominee.

-“They need to learn the lessons of why they lost what should have been an easy victory and just live with so we can win [in 2020],” said Cohen, a member of the Sanders steering committee in the Granite State.
+“They need to learn the lessons of why they lost what should have been an easy victory and just live with it so we can win [in 2020],” said Cohen, a member of the Sanders steering committee in the Granite State.

 “We have to keep our eyes on the prize, which is saving America from Trumpism,” he added.
 “Carrying forth 2016 bitterness does no good.”